rjhancock/solaris-vii-games/rules.markdown

 The purchasing of an SPA may be postponed until sufficient funds for the desired SPA are available.

+#### Re-specializing into a new SPA

+A pilot may choose to re-specialize and change their SPA.
+This can only be done once per season, per pilot.

+Re-specialization may be into a new SPA, or to change the focus of an existing SPA e.g. switching from Weapon Specialist Medium Laser to Weapon Specialist Medium Pulse Laser.

+To do so, pick the SPA to be changed.
+Pay the full cost of the new SPA as at character creation and remove the old SPA from the pilot before assigning the new SPA.

 #### Skill Maintenance

 If a MechWarrior has not taken part in a match in a week, and has a skill rating above ‘Regular’ (G4/P5), they must pay for simulator time to maintain their current skill level.